shargon/design-notes/readme.md

 The Design Note process is described in [DN00](DN00%20-%20The%20Design%20Note%20Process​.md).
 This document is project independent by design.
-The remaining documents in this project are specific to the NEO developer experience and are prefixed with "NDX".
+The remaining documents in this repository are specific to the NEO developer experience and are prefixed with "NDX".

 * [NDX-DN01](NDX-DN01%20-%20NEO%20Developer%20Experience.md) describes